Multimark: Introduction

+The Multimark

+The Multimark was composed three key elements, a circle, a triangle and a square.
+The circle represented global activities, a triangle represented motion or direction, and as a contrast, a square that represented stability.
+The symbol's design enabled it to be adapted to various situations and scales and applied to a wide variety of vehicles across various modes of transport, from railway freight cars, to ship funnels to the sides of aircraft, while still being identifiable as a Multimark.

 Industry changes

 The Multimark was gradually eliminated in the 1980s as the various components of Canadian Pacific Limited changed names.
 CP Air became Canadian Pacific Airlines and was later sold off.
 CP Hotels became Canadian Pacific Hotels and Resorts and much later sold off.
 CP Express & Transport went out of business due to deregulation.
 CP Telecommunications was merged into CNCP Telecommunications which soon went out of business due to the changing industry.
 (Unitel was then created to acquire what remained.)
 CP Ships became Canadian Pacific Ships and was finally sold off in 2005.
 CP Rail became known as CP Rail System in January 1991, with the acquisition of the bankrupt American Delaware and Hudson Railway.
 The marketing name included Soo Line Railroad which had become 100% owned.
 (CPR had long had controlling interest in it).

 The use of the Multimark on CP Rail slowly faded away with no official announcement.
 September 1987 saw the first diesel to be repainted without it, a GP7 yard engine numbered 1684.